PocsGeza/Udacity_Rover_Challange/README.md

 Add type assertions to all methods

-Creat RoverStateUdated class form RoverState and only do changes to the child class
+Create RoverStateUndated class form RoverState and only do changes to the child class

-Store Home coordinates in RoverStateUdated
+Store Home coordinates in RoverStateUndated

-Store color thresholds in RoverStateUdated
+Store color thresholds in RoverStateUndated

 Add Going_Home state to the rover after all rocks are collected or a given time has passed